 From 2008 – 2016, we hosted 9 summer schools in 9 different cities across 6 continents.
 The SIX Summer School was our annual gathering organised for the core members of the social innovation community - the drivers building the global social innovation field.
 The Summer School programme was unique, smaller and more interactive than other events in related fields.

-Each event was designed in partnership with a local partners.
+Each event was designed in partnership with local partners.
 Together, we picked a theme relevant to the hosting city, as well as taking stock of how the field of social innovation is developing in terms of methods, financing models, public policy and uses of technology and so on.

 We worked intensely and collaboratively with a local host partner to co-design and curate every part of a SIX Summer School so that as well as providing a valuable experience for the participants, SIX Summer Schools have a lasting impact on the host cities.